WickerPrison/ReadmeGenerator/Output/README.md

 ## License
-Distributed under the ISC License.
+Distributed under the MIT License.
 See LICENSE.txt for more information.

 ## Contributing